 You can download a copy of ABC’s current five-year strategy here.

-The ABC logo features an Egyptian Plover in flight designed by Pete Leonard.
+The ABC logo depicts an Egyptian Plover in flight designed by Pete Leonard.